wesnoth/wesnoth/projectfiles/Xcode/README.md

 # Building with Xcode
-This README describes the way, how wesnoth release packages are build for macOS.
+This README describes the way to create the wesnoth release packages for macOS.

 ### Requirements for building Wesnoth
  * Xcode 5.1.1 or higher...